Gasthof Art Hotel Hirschen, Schwarzenberg, Bregenzerwald in Austria

 Intro

 The family Fetz have been the owning custodians for the past 250 years and today Peter has the stewardship taking over from father and art curator, Franz.
-It is a family affair and locals as well as the countless returning guests enjoy their encounters with the family.
+Peter is curious by default, he is well travelled, a patron of the culinary scene and he understands the importance of heritage.

 Rooms